jenslys/autovod/README.md

 1. Enable the [YouTube Data API (APIs & Auth -> Libary)](https://console.cloud.google.com/apis/library/youtube.googleapis.com)
 1. Go to the [Consent Screen](https://console.cloud.google.com/apis/credentials/consent) section, setup an external application, fill in your information and add the user/s that are going to be using the app (Channel/s you are uploading videos to).
 Enable the **".../auth/youtube.upload"** scope.
 Then save.
 1. Go to the [Credentials](https://console.cloud.google.com/apis/api/youtube.googleapis.com/credentials) section, click "Create credentials" and select "OAuth client ID", select Application Type 'Web Application'.
 Add a 'Authorised redirect URI' of `http://localhost:8080/oauth2callback`
-1. Once created click the download (JSON) button in the list and saving it as `client_secrets.json`
+1. Once created click the download (JSON) button in the list and save it as `client_secrets.json`
 1. Getting token from YouTube:
     1. Due to [recent changes](https://developers.googleblog.com/2022/02/making-oauth-flows-safer.html#disallowed-oob) to the Google TOS, if you are running this utility for the first time and want to run it on a Headless server, you have to first run `youtubeuploader` on your local machine (Somewhere with a web browser)